Strategic Charity Finance Director reviewing FRS 102 SORP 2026 financial roadmap

 When does the new Charity SORP 2026 come into effect?

-It is effective for periods beginning on or after 1 January 2026.
+Charity SORP 2026 is effective for periods beginning on or after 1 January 2026.
 However, data gathering for comparative figures must begin on 1 January 2025.
+Finance Directors should have started transition planning by mid-2025 at the latest.

 What is the difference between performance conditions and performance obligations?

-A performance condition is a barrier to recognition (old SORP), while a performance obligation (new SORP) is a promise to deliver services, requiring revenue to be recognized as those services are performed.
+A performance condition is a barrier to recognition (old SORP), while a performance obligation (new SORP) is a promise to deliver services.
+Under the new framework, revenue is recognized as those services are performed, not when entitlement is established.

 Will FRS 102 changes affect my charity’s free reserves?

 Yes.
-Capitalizing leases increases liabilities, and the 5-step model may force the deferral of income, both of which can reduce reported reserves.
+Capitalizing leases increases liabilities, and the 5-step model may force the deferral of income.
+Both of these can reduce reported free reserves even when the charity’s cash position remains stable.

 Conclusion: Controlling Your Financial Story